 The Department Chair will review the academic progress of students enrolled in the Program at the end of each semester and recommend specific individual action to be taken.
 Reviews will be required for any student on probation or suspension status.
-Academic status will be reported to the Department faculty and the individual student's advisor.
+Academic status will be reported to the Program Director and the department faculty.
 Recommendations will be made to the Chair for students requiring further action on status.